nspcc-dev/neo-go/docs/node-configuration.md

 ### Hardforks

-The latest stable hardfork as per 0.120.0 release is Faun.
-Gorgon is still in development and can change in an incompatible way.
+The latest stable hardfork as per 0.121.0 release is Gorgon.
+Huyao is still in development and can change in an incompatible way.

 | Name            | Changes | References |